rmarganti/ts-json-api/README.md

 This is the main interface.
 It works with any acceptable combination of `ResponseWithData`, `ResponseWithErrors`, & `ResponseWithMeta`.
 If you need to target specifc response types, it is recommend you use those more specific interfaces (covered below).

-### ResponseWithData

-Use this if you know that the data is a valid JSONAPI response with data.
-This requires a `data` property (with either a `ResourceObject` or array of `ResourceObject`'s).
-It may or may not also have includes `included` and `links`.

-### ResponseWithErrors

-If your response contains an error, you can target with this interface.

-### ResponseWithmeta

-If your response contains only meta data (not super common), this interface can be a help.
+See also: `ResponseWithData`, `ResponseWithErrors`, and `ResponseWithMeta`.

 ### ResourceObject

 This represents a single ResourceObject in a JSONAPI response.
-The `data` attribute in a JSONAPI response either a `ResourceObject` or an array of `ResourceObject`'s
+See also: `ResourceObjects` and `ResourceObjectOrObjects`.

 ### Other interfaces